-The goal of the stock option program is to provide a compensation program that is competitive within the industry while directly linking a significant portion of the executive's compensation to the enhancement of stockholder value.
-The ultimate value of any stock option is based solely on the increase in value of the shares of the Company's common stock over the grant price.
-Accordingly, stock options have value only if the Company's stock price appreciates from the date of grant.
-Additionally, the option holder must remain employed during the period required for the option to "vest", thus providing an incentive for an option holder to remain employed by the Company.
-This at-risk component of compensation focuses executives on the creation of stockholder value over the long-term and is therefore inherently performance-based compensation.
+Stock Options Performance Shares - Competitive within the industry while directly linking a significant - Helpsreduce the Company's long-term incentive compensation portion of the executive's compensation to the enhancement of reliance on stock price movements and allows for focus on key stockholder value operational measures - Ultimate value is based solely on the increase in value of the shares of the - Linksthe Company's performance to key financial metrics that over Company's common stock over the grant price.
+Accordingly, stock the long-term should result in stockholder value creation options have value only if the Company's stock price appreciates from - Provides for long-term incentives more comparable to those awards the date of grant. used by the Company's peers and tied to multi-year performance - Requires option holder to remain employed during the period required for goals the option to "vest", thus servicing as a retention tool - Payoutsbased on two measures (one internal and one relative) to - At-risk component of compensation that focuses executives on the ensure balance creation of stockholder value over the long-term and is therefore - At-riskcomponent of compensation that focuses executives on the inherently performance-based compensation creation of stockholder value over the long-term and is therefore